vtex-apps/antifraud-provider-tests/README.md

 [Import the environment.](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-postman-data)

-Set the values for the variables serviceUrl, appKey, appToken, accountName and mockServerAddress.
+Set the values for the variables:
+ - serviceUrl: URL of your provider service.
+ - appKey and appToken: credential values that the merchant will configure to authenticate with the provider.
+They are sent in all requests as X-PROVIDER-API-AppKey and X-PROVIDER-API-AppToken headers.
+ - accountName: the name of the VTEX account that will be processing payments with this anti-fraud provider.
+ - mockServerAddress: the Mock URL copied in the previous step.

 ## Running the Tests